seattleflu/documentation/Barcodes.md

 ### Minting batches
 We have a script on the backoffice server that is useful for generating batches of barcodes when the requester wants a maximum number of sheets in each PDF file.
-For example, if the requester asked for 40 sheets of UW reopening Home barcodes in files of no more than 20 sheets each, the command would be:
+For example, if the requester asked for 40 sheets of CLIA barcodes in the small layout in files of no more than 20 sheets each, the command would be:

-PGSERVICE=seattleflu-production /opt/backoffice/bin/mint-barcodes-in-batch --identifier-set=collections-uw-home --per-sheet=26 --max-sheets=20 --sheets=40 --prefix="/home/ubuntu/temp/"
+PGSERVICE=seattleflu-production /opt/backoffice/bin/mint-barcodes-in-batch --identifier-set=collections-clia-compliance --per-sheet=26 --layout=small --max-sheets=20 --sheets=40 --prefix="/home/ubuntu/temp/"

 * --per-sheet: specifies how many barcodes fit on a sheet of labels
+* --layout: specifies which label layout to print with.
+The default is 'default'.
 * --max-sheets: specifies the maximum number of sheets per PDF file
 * --sheets: specifies the number of sheets to be minted
 * --prefix: specifics the text to pre-pend to the filename; this sets the path.
 We've found it useful to include the requester's name,